emberjs/ember.js/guides/05-validators.md

 # Validators

-Since the computation encapsulated in a reference can be arbitrarily expensive, it is usually a good idea to avoid recomputating its `value()` more often than necessary.
+Since the computation encapsulated in a reference can be arbitrarily expensive, it is usually a good idea to avoid recomputing its `value()` more often than necessary.

-In parciular, because references are modeling pure computations, there is no reason to recompute the `value()` of reference if its inputs has not changed.
+In particular, because references are modeling pure computations, there is no reason to recompute the `value()` of reference if its inputs has not changed.
 While it is not always possible to enumerate the inputs to a reference, it can be done in a lot of cases.

-For example, a Handlbars helper are required to be pure functions that operate solely on its inputs (arguments).
+For example, Handlebars helpers are required to be pure functions that operate solely on their inputs (arguments).
 If the inputs have not changed, the result of the helper invocation will also remain unchanged.

 Consider this simple example: